jh97uk/One-word/README.md

 **TO DO**

-1. Explode messages so that theres only one word per message

-2. Make sure the host cannot join as a player to a session
+1. Make sure the host cannot join as a player to a session

-3. Update the design (the design is NOT final)
+2. Update the design (the design is NOT final)

-4. Float the hosts messages to the left and the players messages to the right for clarity
+3. Float the hosts messages to the left and the players messages to the right for clarity

-5. Implement a messages per interval limit
+4. Implement a messages per interval limit

-6. Make the chat window scroll as the chat expands
+5. Make the chat window scroll as the chat expands

-7. Add a time out for empty sessions.
+6. Add a time out for empty sessions.

-8. Stop all session page timers on page leave
+7. Stop all session page timers on page leave